nushell/nushell.github.io/lang-guide/lang-guide.md

 # returns just temps for GRR
 ```

-See 'help into cell-path' for full description and further examples.
+See `help into cell-path` for full description and further examples.

 ## Types that cannot be used to declare variables